 Cholesterol is a waxy substance that is similar to fat.
 There are different types of cholesterol including:

 This test is done to measure the levels of cholesterol in the blood.
 Abnormal levels of cholesterol are linked to an increased risk of plaque formation in blood vessels.
 This plaque formation can lead to heart attacks or strokes.
-Your doctor will use these results to estimate your risk of heart disease.
+The results will be used to estimate your risk of heart disease.
 For example:

 Plaque Formation in Blood Vessel—Side Effect of High LDL Cholesterol